Chicago Workers’ Rights Lawyer

 - Death benefits: Surviving spouses and children may continue to receive up to two-thirds the deceased’s salary for up to 25 years, as well as burial benefits.

-The workers’ compensation attorneys at Harvey L. Walner & Associates, Ltd. can help you obtain the money you deserve while you are unable to work.
+The Chicago workers’ compensation lawyers at Harvey L. Walner & Associates, Ltd. can help you obtain the money you deserve while you are unable to work.
 We offer free consultations and never charge unless we win your case.
 If you live in the Chicago area, please contact our law firm today.